 The term Integrative Palliative Care (IPC) is a new concept within the healthcare community.
 At its core, it is the use of integrative therapies in palliative care settings.
 These fields are naturally connected as both are rooted in a holistic model of care that focuses on caring for the person as a whole, multidimensional being (mind-body-spirit-environment-relationships).
-IPC focuses on the integration of non-pharmacological approaches in the delivery of palliative care options.
-To better understand IPC, let’s look at each of these components separately.
+IPC focuses on the integration of non-pharmacological approaches in the delivery of palliative care.

 Integrative Therapies Defined